• Home

 I will be using many different resources, as I continue to strive to find activities that are best for my son.
 He doesn’t favor coloring or painting or “crafts,” but he can get very excited for moment at a time.
 I wrote more about allowing play time during these early years and following his lead here.

-I will be using three main curriculums.
-The Preschool Journey, Confessions of a Homeschooler Letter of the Week curriculum, and Royal Baloo Zoomin’ Movin’ Alphabet.
+I will be using two main curriculums.
+Confessions of a Homeschooler Letter of the Week curriculum, and Royal Baloo Zoomin’ Movin’ Alphabet.

 Some parents don’t want to skip around (like I like to do, so only pick one curriculum that is best for you!).
 Choose what is best for you!
 I also recommend checking out Delightful Learning’s work with Little Hands to Heaven curriculum, which also looks excellent, and I may choose it for my daughter later on.